 A falling dollar increases demand for our goods because they are less expensive, and in the global markets a rising dollar makes our goods more expensive and less attractive to foreign investors.
-A soaring U.S. Dollar Index could be a sign that deflationary forces are increasing.
+A soaring U.S. Dollar could be a sign that deflationary forces are increasing.

 5. Gold and Silver Prices